juniormbe/cloudmc-standard-kb/en/stackpath-service/stackpath-sites-waf.md

 - **CSRF attacks:**  An attacker on a third site can trick unsuspecting users of a vulnerable application to make potentially damaging requests that the user is unaware of.
 These are called Cross-Site Request Forgery (CSRF) attacks.
 The WAF can protect against this by generating a token that is automatically added to forms served.
 If the token is not present in the submitted form, that request will be blocked by the WAF.
 ![CSRF attacks](../../assets/sp-waf-csrf-en.png)

-- **Traffic sources**
-   - The StackPath WAF identifies sources for traffic that could potentially be malicious in nature.
+- **Traffic sources:**  The StackPath WAF identifies sources for traffic that could potentially be malicious in nature.
 We recommend looking at each of these sources of traffic, and evaluating whether legitimate traffic could originate from it.
 If no legitimate traffic is foreseen, enable the option to block requests from that source.

-- **Anti-automation and bot protection**
-   - Automated traffic, including bots, frequently exhibit certain characteristics that can give them away.
+- **Anti-automation and bot protection:**  Automated traffic, including bots, frequently exhibit certain characteristics that can give them away.
 Requests that lack certain headers, those that fail to return cookies, and other behaviour can all be clues.
 The WAF can look for these patterns and challenge or block traffic accordingly.
 We recommend evaluating whether users of your application could match any of these criteria, then enabling protection against any that don't match your users' needs.

 - **Spam and abuse**:
    - Form submission validation

 - Behavioral WAF